Accretion-Driven Turbulence in the Circumgalactic Medium

 \subsubsection{Hot inflows}

-Equations~(\ref{eq:mass_eq}) -- (\ref{eq:entropy}) admit two asymptotic solutions as discussed in \cite{stern20}: a slow cooling solution in which the inflow is hot and contracts quasi-statically, and a solution where inflow is rapid and the inflow is cool.
+Equations~(\ref{eq:mass_eq}) -- (\ref{eq:entropy}) admit two asymptotic solutions as discussed in \cite{stern20}: a slow cooling solution in which the inflow is hot and contracts quasi-statically, and a solution where cooling is rapid so the inflow is free-falling.
 We discuss the hot solution here.
 The cool solution and the transition between the two limits are discussed in the next subsections.

 The slow cooling limit is achieved when the cooling time of `hot' gas with $\cs^2\approx \vc^2$ (or equivalently $T\approx T_{\rm vir}$) is longer than $\tff$.
 In this limit the accretion flow remains hot since compressive heating balances radiative cooling, so thermal pressure support is significant and infall is slower than free-fall: